zuozhenggh/learning-library/data-management-library/database/db-partitioning/introduction/introduction.md

 ### Challenges with growing Data Volume

 Let us consider the financial services sector, particularly retail banking, every time we do a transaction like debit, credit, fixed deposit, recurring deposit, auto EMI payment, utility bill payments etc. It makes an entry into the transaction master table, and the data is growing exponentially, as per the business standard report of December 31, 2021.
-The volume of digital transactions rose to 55.54 billion in FY21 from 10.85 billion in FY17, at a compounded annual growth rate of 50.42 per cent, according to the Ministry of Electronics & Information Technology (MeitY) India.
+The volume of digital transactions in India rose to 55.54 billion in FY21 from 10.85 billion in FY17, at a compounded annual growth rate of 50.42 per cent.
 So, with the growing volume of data, we can archive a significant portion of historical data into archival storage for on-demand retrieval; however, even if we consider data for the current financial year, it is in millions of records at a bank level.
 To run a query at this level would take a considerable amount of time and impacts the overall performance.
-It would be best to partition the data into smaller units per the business requirements and run these queries against this subset of data, which we call a partitioned table.
-For example, data can be partitioned based on region and then sub partitioned based on year or quarter.
+It would be best to partition the data into smaller units per the business requirements.

 ![Image alt text](images/intro_01.png "Data Volume")